zim-desktop-wiki/zim-desktop-wiki/README.md

 run zim from source.
 See https://www.gtk.org/download/windows.php for detailed instructions.

-The python-xdg module is not usefull on Windows, so you can skip it.
+Make sure to include the python bindings as well.

-Once the dependencies are fulfilled you can run zim directly from the source directory.
+*Note:* after installation the "msys" environment offers a "32" and a "64" bit shell.
+When you installed the "64" packages for Gtk, they will only run from the "64" shell.

 ### Mac OS X